 American College Application Campaign Staff

-For questions about the American College Application Campaign, please reach out to one of our team members directly.
-Or, you may contact the team through the ACAC@act.org email address.
+For questions about the American College Application Campaign, you may contact the team through the ACAC@act.org email address.

 In October 2010, a group of interested individuals began discussions of how the program might be broadened to include other states.
 The Steering Committee convened from 2010-2014.
 The Campaign Steering Committee included the following individuals who, at the time, represented the following organizations: